Laboratory analysis of cosmetic PFAS

 For applications requiring advanced technical properties, PFAS-free synthetic compounds are also being developed:

-- Biodegradable polymers : They offer a combination of performance and durability, particularly suitable for cosmetic products requiring long-lasting hold.
+• Biodegradable polymers : They offer a combination of performance and durability, particularly suitable for cosmetic products requiring long-lasting hold.

 Research and innovation in green chemistry

 Green chemistry plays a key role in the transition to alternatives to PFAS.
-The principles of this discipline aim to design chemical products and processes that reduce or eliminate the use of hazardous substances:
+The principles of this discipline aim to design chemical products and processes that reduce or eliminate the use of hazardous substances

-- Use of green solvents : Integration of non-toxic and biodegradable solvents into manufacturing processes.
+• Use of green solvents : Integration of non-toxic and biodegradable solvents into manufacturing processes.

-- Innovative technologies : Exploration of new chemical structures capable of replacing PFAS while offering equivalent performance.
+• Innovative technologies : Exploration of new chemical structures capable of replacing PFAS while offering equivalent performance.

 Although the alternatives are promising, their large-scale implementation presents several challenges for the cosmetics industry:

-- High costs : Natural or innovative raw materials are often more expensive than traditional PFAS, increasing the final price of products.
+• High costs : Natural or innovative raw materials are often more expensive than traditional PFAS, increasing the final price of products.

 Examples of successful reformulations

-- Natural Long-Lasting Lipsticks : Formulated with plant oil esters and mineral pigments, these products offer performance comparable to versions containing PFAS.
+• Natural long-lasting lipsticks : Formulated with plant oil esters and mineral pigments, these products offer performance comparable to versions containing PFAS.

-Role of laboratories in the development of alternatives
+The role of laboratories in the development of alternatives

-- Reformulation support : Technical assistance to effectively integrate substitutes into existing formulations.
+• Support for reformulation : Technical assistance to effectively integrate substitutes into existing formulations.